Chessington: Education

 The main secondary school in Chessington is a mixed public school called Chessington School, but nearby secondary schools on the northern border of Chessington are the boys' school Southborough High School in Surbiton and Tolworth Girls' School and Centre for Continuing Education in Tolworth.

 There are also many primary schools, e.g., Lovelace Primary, Ellingham Primary School.

 Transport

-There are trains, busses and taxis.
+There are trains, buses and taxis.